omnificentsystems/oscloud-docs/docs/Peering/Peering Policy.md

 * Peering partners are prohibited from abusing our peering relationship by routing transitive traffic through `AS395077` or resetting any next-hop.

-* Peering partners are requested to peer at all common peering points.
+* Peering partners are required to peer at all common peering points.

 * We reserve the right to decline new peer relationships with anyone as we see fit and to terminate any existing peer relationships at any time with 30 days notice.